FleurieBlumune/PyRogue/Game/DESIGN.md

 ### Card System
 The game uses a card-based inventory system where each card represents a serum injector that can transform entities into different animals.

+#### Deck Management
+The deck system represents the player's actively available cards during gameplay:
+- Maximum deck size of 20 cards
+- Cards must be in the player's inventory to be added to deck
+- Deck is shuffled at the start of each level
+- Draw pile and discard pile mechanics
+- Hand size of 5 cards
+- Cards are discarded after use (if not consumed)
+- Deck can be modified between levels
+- Deck persistence between levels (unless cards are consumed)

 #### Card Data Management
 Cards are defined in `Data/CSV/cards.csv` with the following structure:
 - `id`: Unique identifier for the card